darrenlee-astrio/CleanUsers/readme.md

 This is similar to [Users API](https://github.com/darrenleeyx/Users) but with additional architectural and design patterns such as
 1. Clean Architecture
 2. CQRS (Command Query Responsibility Segregation)
-3. Unit of Work & Repository Pattern with EntityFrameworkCore (Sqlite)
+3. Unit of Work & Repository Pattern with EntityFrameworkCore (SqlServer)
 4. Results Pattern

 ## Projects